mindersec/minder/docs/docs/intro.md

     [in-toto](https://in-toto.io/), [slsa](https://slsa.dev) and the
     [the-update-framework](https://theupdateframework.io/) to provide a way to verify the provenance of your software supply chain.

+## Architecture

+Mediator consists of a single golang binary which requires a backing Postgres database.
+For more details on the architecture, see the [System Architecture](./architecture) section.

 ## Status

 Mediator is currently in early development.